-I am currently working on a book project entitled Physics Avoidance and other Essays in Conceptual Strategy, to be published by Oxford.
-It consists in a collection of independently readable essays touching upon various aspects of wise strategy in scientific invesgation.
-The planned essays are:
+Oxford has just published a book of essays entitled Physics Avoidance and other Essays in Conceptual Strategy, (2017).
+It consists in a collection of independently readable essays touching upon various aspects of wise strategy in scientific

 “Background Considerations for Wandering Significance” (unpublished; written for a reading group)

 "A Funny Thing Happened on the Way to the Formalism," Philosophy of Science Archive (2006).

 Robert Brandom, "Platforms, Patchworks, and Parking Garages: Wilson's Account of Conceptual Structure in Wandering Significance," Philosophy and Phenomenological Research 82 (1), 2011.